daredloco/live-controls/README.md

 - Add BBCode backend

+## User blocking/banning
+Add a system to block users for a certain amount of time or ban them completely.
+This should be done not only by email, but by IP and other systems

+### Todo
+- Think about an implementation of this system
+- Maybe add a blacklist of names(?)

 ## Utils Systemes
 A System with different utilities to make life easier, can be everything that doesn't fit into the other Systemes